Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Background and set-up

-In this subsection we prove Proposition~\ref{prop:general_add}, Corollary~\ref{cor:add_pi_zero}, and Proposition~\ref{prop:general_add}.
+In this subsection we prove \Cref{prop:maps_group}, \Cref{cor:add_pi_zero}, and \Cref{prop:general_add}, starting with the latter.
 We also record several other facts about the additive structures in question, which we will use later to study specific examples.

-\begin{notation} Let $\s$ denote the $\infone$-category of spaces and $\s_*$ that of pointed spaces.
-For $Y$ a space, let $(\s_{/Y})_*$ denote $\infone$-category of pointed objects in the $\infone$-category of spaces over $Y$, i.e. spaces over $Y$ together with a choice of section.
+\begin{const} For $Y$ a space, let $(\s_{/Y})_*$ denote $\infone$-category of pointed objects in the $\infone$-category of spaces over $Y$, i.e., spaces over $Y$ together with a choice of section.
 Let $(\s_*)^Y$ denote the $\infone$-category of functors from the Poincare infinity groupoid of $Y$ to $\s_*$.
 The following facts are justified in Appendix~\ref{app:grothendieck}.

 \begin{enumerate} \item Given a map of spaces $f\: X \to Y$ with section $s\: Y \to X$, we can naturally associate a functor $\Groth_*(f)\: Y \to \s_*,$ the {\em pointed straightening of $f$}.
 Heuristically, $\Groth_*(f)$ takes a point $p$ in $Y$ to the homotopy fiber $f^{-1}(p)$ pointed by $s(p)$. \item The pointed straightening functor $\St_*$ participates in an equivalence of $\infone$-categories